Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 - Avoid double-scheduling employees.
 Ensure no employee is scheduled twice for the same slot.
 Otherwise, it will lead to confusion, time waste, and reduced morale.

 - Avoid schedule micromanagement.
-The sole reason for creating a work schedule is so that employees can control how they work and get work done within a specific time frame.
+The sole reason for creating a work regimen is so that employees can control how they work and get work done within a specific time frame.
 Let them take ownership over how they manage their own time.
-Allow co-workers to trade shifts within themselves and save yourself countless hours adjusting and updating the schedule.
+Allow co-workers to trade shifts within themselves and save yourself countless hours adjusting and updating the regimen.
 Just monitor such trades carefully so that you don’t end up with an unqualified person in one of the positions.

 - Create a policy.
 Outline, clearly, what employees can, should, and cannot do.
 This includes expectations and requirements on how to handle special scheduling requests, shift swaps, holidays, excessive overtime, and so on.